 Experiment continuously.
-Clojure provides an interactive environment where you can get immediate feedback; see Section 1.2, Using the REPL, on page 34 for more information.
+Clojure provides an interactive environment where you can get immediate feedback; see Using the REPL, on page ? for more information.

 After you read the first two chapters, skip around as you like.
-But read Chapter 4, Unifying Data with Sequences, on page 113 before you read Chapter 6, Concurrency, on page 179.
+But read Chapter 3, Unifying Data with Sequences, on page ? before you read Chapter 5, State, on page ?.
 These chapters lead you from Clojure's immutable data structures to a powerful model for writing correct concurrency programs.

-As you make the move to longer code examples in the later chapters, make sure that you use an editor that does Clojure indentation for you.
-Appendix A, on page 286, will point you to common editor options.
+As you make the move to longer code examples in the later chapters, make sure you use an editor that provides Clojure indentation for you.
+Appendix 1, Editor Support, on page ? will point you to common editor options.
+If you can, try to use an editor that supports parentheses balancing, such as Emacs' paredit mode or the CounterClockWise plug-in for eclipse.
+This feature will be a huge help as you are learning to program in Clojure.